 Schedule C-EZ (Form 1040) is Net Profit From Business.
 You can use this schedule instead of Schedule C for a variety of reasons.3 min read

-Schedules C and C-EZ are used to report the earnings and bills that relate solely to your self-employment actions.
+A Schedule C-EZ is used to report the profit that relates solely to your small business.
 If you are self-employed, it can be more difficult to file your tax return than if you just earn a salary as an employee.
 Fortunately, you can use something called a Schedule C-EZ to make the tax return process easier for yourself.
 If you qualify, the Schedule C-EZ can be a much easier and faster process for filing your taxes and should strongly be considered.

-You should additionally report your revenue or losses within the earnings section of your 1040 form.
+You should also report your income or losses in the earnings section of your 1040 form.
 Before deciding if you qualify for the Schedule C-EZ, you need to first understand whether you are classified as self-employed.

 You can be considered self-employed if you run your own business, be it a sole proprietorship or an LLC in which you are the only owner.
 If you’re an independent contractor, you may also qualify as self-employed.

-As you prepare a Schedule C, you will need to report your online business bills within the applicable classes listed on the form, like promoting, insurance coverage, and hiring bills, among others.
+As you prepare a Schedule C, you will need to report your net business profits in the applicable classes listed on the form, like promoting, insurance coverage, and hiring bills, among others.
 The Schedule C-EZ is easier to organize because it permits you to report multiple expenses on a single line as opposed to listing them individually by class.
-Do not forget that you will need to make this analysis every tax year—eligibility to make use of the Schedule C-EZ one year doesn’t imply you need to use it for all future tax years.
+Do not forget that you will need to make this analysis every tax year—eligibility to use the Schedule C-EZ one year doesn’t imply you are qualified to use it for all future tax years.

-Difference Between Schedule C-EZ Differ and Schedule C?
+What Is the Difference Between Schedule C-EZ and Schedule C?

 - Does not have workers

 - Is not required to file Form 4562 for amortization and depreciation

 - Does not have expenses for the office